Skip to main content

 stk destroy app

 This feature is temporarily disabled.
-During this period, if you need to destroy an Application, please contact our support team.
+If you need to destroy an Application, contact StackSpot support.

-The stk destroy app command destroys an application from an environment.
+The stk destroy app command removes an Application from an Environment.

 Usage